petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 3. The option Report & Delete

-== Arbitrary section ==
+== Changelog ==
-* Version 1.3
+= Version 1.3 =
 * Updateded determination of users ip.
 Now also detects right IP if the server is running Apache with nginx proxy.

-* Version 1.2.3
+= Version 1.2.3 =
 * Bugfix: HTTP Error messages didn't work properly
 * Refactoring of some of the code.

-* Version 1.2.2
+= Version 1.2.2 =
 * Bugfix: Trackback and Pingback comments were blocked as well

-* Version 1.2.1
+= Version 1.2.1 =
 * Better implementation for getting the remote IP.

-* Version 1.2
+= Version 1.2 =
  * Added security to protect against spammers directly posting comments by accessing wp-comments-post.php.
  * An email can be received of a spammer trying posting directly.
 The email holds a link to report the spammer at Stop Forum Spam ( an API key is required).
  * The black and white list can now hold ranges besides single IP addresses.
  * Some small improvements and bug fixes.

-* Version 1.1
+= Version 1.1 =
 * Ability to report a spammer to Stop Forum Spam if you sign up on their website and get an API key (it's free).
 * Added a link in the emails to add an IP to the local blacklist.
 * Bugfix: Uninstall did not work.
 * RFC: A white list was added.

-* Version 1.0
+= Version 1.0 =
 * Initial version